jasonankeodendaal/JSTYP.ME/README.md

 2.  **The Backend (Your PC Server):** A small, private server program runs continuously on your main PC.
 Its only job is to read and write all your data (products, settings, etc.) to a file named `data.json` located in the `server` folder.
 It is the single source of truth for all your kiosks.

 3.  **The Connection (Cloudflare Tunnel):** This is the secure bridge that connects the two.
 Your Vercel app is public, but your PC server is private.
-Cloudflare Tunnel creates a free, encrypted connection between them, so they can sync data without you needing to configure complex network settings.
+Cloudflare Tunnel creates a free, encrypted, and **persistent** connection between them, so they can sync data without you needing to configure complex network settings.

 ---